alexromlex/NODE_REACT_webshop/README.md

 docker compose up -d
 ```

-I recommend create database by API, but before waiting for container <webshop_db> is started successfully, see docker desktop app!
+I recommend create database by API, but before waiting for container <webshop_db> to start successfully, see docker desktop app!

 <webshop_db> container logs must be like: